-In addition, we have limited graves at Queen of Peace Cemetery in Old Westbury offered only on “at need” basis.
+In addition, we have limited graves at Queen of Peace Cemetery in Old Westbury for both at-need and pre-need sales.
 Speak to the Customer Sales & Service personnel at Holy Rood for further info on opportunities at Queen of Peace Cemetery.

 Resumption of Key Ancillary Functions